use-ink/ink-workshop/testing-strategies/README.md

 ## Code organization

 We will be testing a simple player strategy for the Squink-Splash game.
-Our player's contract can be found in [my-player](./my-player) directory.
+Our player's contract can be found in the [my-player](./my-player) directory.
 There, you will also find all the tests.

 In order to test our strategy in a full game simulation against other players, we also include two other simple players:
- - [random-player](./random-player) - a player that makes random moves
+ - [random-player](./rand-player) - a player that makes random moves
  - [corner-player](./corner-player) - a player that starts painting in the right bottom corner of the board and then moves towards the left top corner

 ## Running tests